RichardMatsen/mwb-v2-redux/scrollbar-css-adjustments.md

 # Scrollbar CSS Adjustments

-The file-list component is a standard list with some adjustments for better UX.
-One area of improvement is the scroll bar, which needs the following features:
+The file-list component is a wrapper for a listbox which encapsulates changes to the scroll bar, as follows:
 - thinner scroll thumb, since horizontal space is at a premium
 - no up/down arrows at top and bottom
 - jump to scrollbar bottom when list elements increase